Book Peter Fitzsimons for speaking engagements & events.

-The most popular after-dinner speaker in Australia, he is married to Today Show co-host Lisa Wilkinson and they have three children.
+The most popular after-dinner speaker in Australia, he is married to The Project co-host Lisa Wilkinson and they have three children.

 Born on a farm in Peat’s Ridge, Peter went to Knox Grammar School, before accepting an American Field Service Scholarship to go to Ohio for a year.
 He returned to complete an Arts degree at Sydney University majoring in government and political science.
 In 1984 he broke into the Wallabies under the coaching of Alan Jones, then lived in France and Italy playing rugby for the next five years whilst learning both languages as well as Spanish.
 Upon his return to Australia he again played for the Wallabies, under Bob Dwyer, going on to play seven Tests.

 In 1989 he joined The Sydney Morning Herald full-time, and has been one of their most popular columnists since.
 Andrew Denton has called him “Australia’s finest sports journalist.”

 Peter boasts an impressive list of interview credits including ex-president George Bush, Sir Edmund Hillary, Jodie Foster, Nicki Lauda, Joe Montana and Carl Lewis as well as all the major Australian sporting figures from Shane Gould to Lionel Rose to Herb Elliot.
 He has interviewed every Australian Prime Minister from Gough Whitlam through to Julia Gillard.